 The most common signs of a TIA

 The word FAST can help you to remember the most common signs of a TIA.
 They are the same as the signs of a stroke.
-If someone shows any of the FAST signs, call 999 immediately.
+If someone shows any of the FAST signs, you need to call 999 immediately.